Catholic Life at St Joseph’s

 Welcome to our page about the Catholic Life of our School.
 Here, we aim to share with you and celebrate the many elements that make our Catholic school so special.
 You will also find information to help us to support the development of our children’s faith and Religious Education.
 We are proudly part of the Diocese of Birmingham.

 Our religious teaching is not confined to specific daily lessons but permeates the whole life of the school and our dealings with the children, each other and with visitors.
 Awareness that we are called to serve those in need beyond the school community is developed through an understanding and the implementation of Pope Francis’ encyclical letter Fratelli Tutti; where he stresses the importance of global citizenship and responsibility as ‘brothers and sisters together’ to create a fairer and more loving world.
-The Social Justice Group are using this document to inform their fundraising decisions.
+A central plank of our Catholic Life is our Catholic Social Teaching (CST).
+Here is a 3 minute video, which explains what social teaching is in the context of our school. https://www.youtube.com/watch?v=ELyLdMlFdzA.
+The Social Justice Group are using CST to inform their fundraising decisions.

 The Diocesan Scheme of Work, Learning and Growing as the People of God, is supplemented by the celebration of the Liturgical Year of the Church.
 This is achieved through class teaching, collective worship, assemblies, spiritual focus weeks and through Mass.